Attorney Aaron O’Brien has represented people who have been cited with state, county, and municipal traffic violations.

 If you have elected traffic school within the preceding 12 months, you may not automatically elect traffic school.
 However, the judge or traffic court magistrate can order traffic school to spare the points being assessed.

-If you receive a citation or a notice to appear for a municipal ordinance, contact Attorney Aaron O’Brien right away to discuss your options.
+If you receive a citation or a notice to appear for a municipal ordinance, contact Attorney Aaron O’Brien right away to discuss your options, which include: pay the price or challenge the citation.
+However, if you’re not willing to challenge your citation, you have several ways to pay.